expo/expo/docs/pages/clients/getting-started.md

 <InstallSection packageName="expo-dev-client" cmd={["expo run:android"]} hideBareInstructions />

 If you are eager to install your project on a physical device, we recommend using [EAS Build](eas-build.md) for the smoothest experience, but you can build and distribute the same as any other React Native application.
-Once its installed, you're ready to start developing by running:
+Once it's installed, you're ready to start developing by running:

 <InstallSection packageName="expo-dev-client" cmd={["expo start --dev-client"]} hideBareInstructions />